mcosovic/JuliaGrid.jl/docs/src/tutorials/dcPowerFlowAnalysis.md

 ```
 where ``P_{\text{d}i}`` represents the active power demanded by consumers at the slack bus.
 The vector of active power injected by generators to the buses, denoted by ``\mathbf{P}_{\text{s}} = [P_{\text{s}i}]``, can be obtained using the following command:
 ```@repl PowerFlowSolutionDC
-𝐏ₛ = result.bus.power.supply.active
+𝐏ₛ = analysis.bus.power.supply.active
 ```

 ---

 ## [Branch Powers](@id DCBranchPowersTutorials)
-To compute powers associated with branches, JuliaGrid provides the [`branch!`](@ref branch!) function, which populates the `branch` field of the `Result` type.
+To compute powers associated with branches, JuliaGrid provides the [`branch!`](@ref branch!) function, which populates the `branch` field of the `Analysis` type.
 Here is an example code snippet:
 ```@example PowerFlowSolutionDC
-branch!(system, result)
+branch!(system, analysis)
 nothing # hide
 ```